 I’m very interested in thing cultures and especially postcolonial narratives about human-object encounters and that is what got me hooked in this book.

 What is a text that you think everyone should read?

 Gabriel Garcia Marquez’s Chronicle of a Death Foretold.
 I first read the book in English translation in my junior year in college and it completely blew my mind.
 The very first sentence reports the murder of Santiago Nasar.
 The rest of the book retraces the bullet’s trajectory from the victim to the gun from which it was fired and therein reconstructs the backstory.
-It was fabulous what Marquez did in terms of playing with time and narrative organization; I was amazed at his sheer brilliance, creativity, and craft.
+It was fabulous what Marquez did in terms of playing with time and narrative organization; his sheer brilliance, creativity, and craft amazed me.

-Reading the novella did something life-changing for me: it made me realize that there is no one right way to tell a story or one right perspective on life for that matter.
+Reading the novella made me realize something life-changing.
+There is no one right way to tell a story or one right perspective on life for that matter.
 What counts is that I pour in all I got into life and work every day – the best of my imagination, hard work, and creative energies.
 This process of creating/crafting bits of everyday life is what is most exciting for me.

 Are you working on any projects at the moment?

 Yes I am.
-I’m writing a book review on asylum narratives, adapting a section of my dissertation chapter into an article, and working on a conference paper on Michael Winterbottom’s In This World for the MLA 2018 annual convention in New York.
+I’m writing a book review on asylum narratives, adapting a section of my dissertation chapter into an article.
+I’m also working on a paper on Michael Winterbottom’s In This World for the MLA 2018 convention in New York.